ClaireXie/denseCRF_matlab/README.md

 Learning
 =======================
-Currently learning is not pushlished in the repo.
+Currently learning is not published in the repo.
 Please email for requesting the code.

 ----------